jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 #### Create a service discovery

-1. Create a private service discovery namespace named tutorial within an existing VPC(default VPC in your region)
+1. Create a private service discovery namespace named "your-name" within an existing VPC(default VPC in your region)

 - dns-name : specify your name (eg: APJC-migration-workshop)
 - vpc : the vpc you want to use for ECS fargate